ngockhuephan/ngockhuephan/README.md

 ## 🌸 A Little About Me

-> 🌸 Flowers remind me that **structure and softness aren't opposites** —
-> and I bring that same balance to how I work with data.

-> 🍳 Cooking taught me: the right ingredients, the right process, and a little creativity.
+- I enjoy cooking 🍳 it teaches me how the right ingredients, methods, and creativity combine for a delicious result.

----

-## 🚀 Projects

-You can explore my projects below.
+* I love flowers 🌸 they show me how structure and softness can coexist beautifully.

 ---

 ## 📫 Connect with Me